harvester/harvester/enhancements/20220530-vxlan-enhancement.md

 ```
 The management of vxlan is done in a manner similar to its two closest
 neighbors GRE and VLAN.
-Configuring VXLAN requires the version of
+Configuring VxLAN requires the version of
-iproute2 that matches the kernel release where VXLAN was first merged
+iproute2 that matches the kernel release where VxLAN was first merged
 upstream.

 1. Create vxlan device